 For more expert advice, discover must-know tips for your wedding location and décor, as well as advice for bridal fashion and more.

-Opening photo by Maya Myers Photography; Entertainment by EastCoast Entertainment; Linens by Luxe Linen; Planning and Design by Sterling Engagements.
-See the full real wedding here: Destination Wedding with White, Gold + Greenery Color Palette & Luxe Personalized Details
+Opening photo by Maya Myers Photography; Entertainment by EastCoast Entertainment; Linens by Luxe Linen; Planning and Design by Sterling Engagements; From Real Wedding: Destination Wedding with White, Gold + Greenery Color Palette & Luxe Personalized Details